tidalcycles/Tidal/doc/tidal.md

 Feel free to ask questions and share problems and success stories on the mailing list.

+Tidal is currently only usable within the emacs editor, as installed via the above instructions.
+Emacs is a long-lived and rather complex beast.
+If you're new to emacs, you can bring up a tutorial by pressing `ctrl-h`, and then `t`.

 # Sequences

 Tidal starts with nine connections to the dirt synthesiser, named from